SaswatD27/hugo-academic/content/publication/DASAnalysisAAAI2023/index.md

 publication: Accepted at AAAI 2024
 publication_short: AAAI-24

-abstract: Disclosure avoidance (DA) systems are used to safeguard the confidentiality of data while allowing it to be analyzed and disseminated for analytic purposes.
-These methods, e.g., cell suppression, swapping, and k-anonymity, are commonly applied and may have significant societal and economic implications.
-However, a formal analysis of their privacy and bias guarantees has been lacking.
-This paper presents a framework that addresses this gap; it proposes differentially private versions of these mechanisms and derives their privacy bounds.
-In addition, the paper compares their performance with traditional differential privacy mechanisms in terms of accuracy and fairness on US Census data release and classification tasks.
-The results show that, contrary to popular beliefs, traditional differential privacy techniques may be superior in terms of accuracy and fairness to differential private counterparts of widely used DA mechanisms.
+abstract: This paper analyzes the privacy of traditional Statistical Disclosure Control (SDC) systems under a differential privacy interpretation.
+SDCs, such as cell suppression and swapping, promise to safeguard the confidentiality of data and are routinely adopted in data analyses with profound societal and economic impacts.
+Through a formal analysis and empirical evaluation on demographic data from real household in the U.S., the paper shows that widely adopted SDC systems not only induce vastly larger privacy losses than classical differential privacy mechanisms, but, they may also come at a cost of larger accuracy and fairness.

 # Summary.
 An optional shortened abstract.